Mykola Syrash: Lokomotyv Kyiv

 In summer 2025, he moved to Lokomotyv Kyiv in Ukrainian Second League.
 On 3 August he made his debut with the new team against Dinaz Vyshhorod at the Dinaz Stadium.
 On 22 August 2025, he returned to play in the Ukrainian Cup after one year, against Kolos Kovalivka.
 On 7 November 2025, he scored his first goal in the Ukrainian Second League against Hirnyk-Sport.
 Due to his performance, he was included in the Best XI of Round 17 of the 2025–26 Ukrainian Second League.
+On 26 June 2026, he signed a new contract with the club.

 Personal life

 in May 2024, he was taken to the Military Committee by TCC employees and later sent to study at the National Center Desna, and later he was sent to one of the military units of the Defense Forces in the Kharkiv Oblast in order to help his country against Russian invasion of Ukraine.